 Numerate is looking at incorporating Amazon Elastic Block Store (Amazon EBS) for future products and capabilities.
 They are also excited to make use of some of the new features of Amazon EC2, such as having the ability to use their own key-pairs.

-The partnership between Numerate and AWS has been invaluable.
 “Our business is truly enabled by AWS,” says Duffy.
 “The capital efficiency that AWS offers allows us to share risk with our partners.
 The flexibility allows us to deliver the results we promise.
 Combining these enable us pursue a business with an unlimited upside.”